 Hometown: Cascade, Idaho

 Notable Achievements; Galena Park ISD Bilingual Teacher of the Year, Red Cross Spirit of Service Award, Patent for a Photosynthetic Bioreactor used to treat wastewater, once fought a raccoon with her bare hands

 Most Memorable Performance: Crispen Spaeth’s “Dark Room Trio” where the dancers were entirely in the dark and the audience was able to watch the performance with night vision goggles.

-Current Art Endeavour: Trying to learn “Dream a Little Dream of Me” on the ukelele.
+Current Art Endeavour: Trying to learn Queen’s greatest hits on the ukulele.